 Will the report have international recognition?

-Will the report be recognoised by the FCC, Industry Canada, Japan, Singapore, Taiwan etc. The test house must have these recognitions otherwise the test will need to be repeated in those countries.
+Will the report be recognised by the FCC, Industry Canada, Japan, Singapore, Taiwan etc?
+The test house must have these recognitions otherwise the test will need to be repeated in those countries.

 Is the Testing Subcontracted to another Test House

 Does the test house have an in-house test capability or will your test be subcontracted to another test house?
 Some consultants including CB and CABs advertise testing and certification services but actually subcontract the testing to local or overseas test houses.
 Double handling such as this will inevitably inflate test costs, delay report generation and inevitably frustrate the flow of correspondence required if a failure and fix are required.

 Will a NATA accredited endorsed report be provided?
 Is there a surcharge for a NATA report?
 Are the reports suitable for the intended country?

 How experienced are the staff actually engaged in performing the tests?
 The experience and proficiency of the test house personnel will directly impact on the test duration and on the accuracy of the test.
 The use of automated and sophisticated compliance test equipment and test procedures enables greater efficiency in testing time and test costs.